NHoppe/telecom_assignment/Readme.md

       * if so insert a new entry with `count == 1` and disposition (`dp`) == UNKNOWN
 3. We know the cloud server is malfunctioning, what types of patterns or anomalies did you observe?
     * If possible, what types of problem hypothesis can you form from your observations?
+    * **_Answer_**: _Some files were marked as disposition UNKNOWN while the particular SHA256 already existed in the database.
+If the origin of this data is always online, that means the source is unable to reach or connect to the main database containing already known information_.

 # Additional Info